GoogleCloudPlatform/localllm/README.md

 using our custom image.
 We suggest using a machine type of e2-standard-32 (32 vCPU, 16 core and 128 GB memory).

 The following example uses `gcloud` to configure a cluster, configuration and workstation using our custom base image with `llm` installed.
-Feel free to replace `$CLUSTER` if you already have one, otherwise the command below will create a new one (which takes ~20 minutes).
+Replace `$CLUSTER` with your desired cluster name, and the command below will create a new one (which takes ~20 minutes).

 ```bash